 Many claimants, particularly those transferring from legacy benefits often do not have the resources to meet essential costs whilst waiting for their first Universal Credit payment, such as rent, food, bills, and childcare.
-This is exacerbated is there are any problems with a claim causing further delay.
+This is exacerbated if there are any problems with a claim causing further delay.

-Members have identified this function of Universal Credit as a key issue with the service, often compounding financial and wellbeing issues for claimants.
+Throughout the review, Members identified this function of Universal Credit as a key issue with the service, often compounding financial and wellbeing issues for claimants.